Read summarized version with

 Most tools offer free trials.
 Use them.

-Watch what happens.
+Then watch.
 Do people actually use it?
-Does it fit the workflow?
-Are you finding information faster?
+Does it match the workflow?
+Are you finding things faster?

 Frequently Asked Questions